 Schools are the primary work site in this program.
 Outreach counselors move from school to school reaching children and adolescents in three counties with crisis intervention, individual counseling, group counseling, and educational programs.
 Behavior management consultation is also made available to school personnel.
 School systems served by outreach counselors are El Reno, Union City, Maple, Darlington, Piedmont, Banner, Mustang, Dover, Hennessey, Calumet, Okarche, Kingfisher, and Yukon.

-The First-Offender Probgram was established through the Juvenile Justice Reform Act to provide both consequences and a positive learning experience for first-time juvenile offenders.
+The First-Offender Program was established through the Juvenile Justice Reform Act to provide both consequences and a positive learning experience for first-time juvenile offenders.
 This program is promoted and monitored statewide by the Oklahoma Association of Youth Services.
 For more information about our First-Offender Program, please contact Kerri Mitchell at 405-262-6555.

 Community At-Risk Services (CARS)